Expert, unbiased advice for buying the best window AC unit, wall air conditioner, portable AC unit, or mini-split air conditioner for your home.

 Through-the-wall air conditioners require opening a hole in an exterior wall, a job that is considerably more involved than installing a window unit.

-Because room air conditioners use a lot of electricity, all new room air conditioners are required to carry an EER, or Energy Efficiency Rating, which measures the appliance’s ability to convert energy to cooling.
+Because room air conditioners use a lot of electricity, all new room air conditioners must have an EER, or Energy Efficiency Rating, which measures how well the appliance converts energy to cooling.
 The higher the EER, the better.
-Though air conditioners built before 1991 may have an EER of 5, newer AC units are required to have EER of 8.0 or greater.
+Though air conditioners built before 1991 may have an EER of 5, newer AC units must have an EER of 8.0 or greater.
 Energy Star® qualified units have ratings as high as 11.5.

 A high EER also helps the environment by reducing greenhouse emissions.
 Check the yellow Energy Guide® label on new room air conditioners when you’re shopping.
 An EER of 10 takes half the energy of a 5 EER.